 In addition, 12 police departments in Lehigh County have permanent medication collection boxes that are available throughout the year.
 To see the locations, days and times the boxes are available, please visit the "Of Interest" section of the District Attorney's Office main page on the Lehigh County website, www.lehighcounty.org.
-As of September 2014, 1,230 pounds of medications were collected at the police departments.
+As of September 2014, 1,230 pounds of medications have been collected at the police departments.

 "it is clear that the Take Back Days and the permanent medication collection boxes in police departments have increased awareness of the serious problem of perscription drug abuse and addiction and the need to properly dispose of over-the-counter and prescription medications," said Lehigh County District Attorney James B. Martin.